pydata/patsy/doc/quickstart.rst

 But interactions also know how to use contrast coding to avoid redundancy.
-If you have both main effects and interactions in a model, then Charlton goes from lower-order effects to higher-order effects, adding in just enough columns to produce a well-defined model.
+If you have both main effects and interactions in a model, then Patsy goes from lower-order effects to higher-order effects, adding in just enough columns to produce a well-defined model.
 The result is that each set of columns measures the *additional* contribution of this effect -- just what you want for a traditional